 How is MassWildlife funded?

 MassWildlife is primarily funded through the sale of hunting, freshwater fishing, and trapping licenses, permits, and stamps, in addition to dedicated federal funds from the Wildlife and Sport Fish Restoration program.
-These dedicated federal funds account for approximately half of MassWildlife’s budget and are critical to sustaining our wildlife conservation programs in the Commonwealth.
 A small remainder of the budget comes from bond initiatives, donations, and general funds.
 Unlike other state agencies, MassWildlife receives only a small percentage of its operational budget from state general funds, such as those derived from state income or sales taxes.
-All funds from freshwater fishing, hunting, and trapping licenses go directly into the Inland Fish and Game Fund, which can only be used for administering programs for MassWildlife.
+All funds from freshwater fishing, hunting, and trapping licenses and dedicated federal funds go directly into the Inland Fish and Game Fund, which can only be used for administering programs by MassWildlife.

-MassWildlife has not raised license fees since 1996.
-Over the past 25 years, MassWildlife has been able to maintain its high level of services and programs through responsible fiscal management without needing to raise license fees.
-But with inflation up nearly 67% since 1996; increased agency responsibilities; and steadily increasing state-mandated costs such as payroll taxes and health insurance, revenue has not been meeting expenses for several years.
-Additionally, sporting and hunting license sales have declined 20% and 50%, respectively, over the last 25 years, and the number of free licenses issued to those 70 years and older now totals approximately 27,000 per year.
-Periodic license increases are an unfortunate necessity to keep pace with inflation and general costs of living.
-Unless we act now, the Inland Fish and Game Fund is projected to be out of funds in three years (FY2025).
-MassWildlife is proposing an increase in license fees to fund core operations and maintain the high-quality programs and services constituents have come to expect from the agency over the past 25 years.
+Prior to 2022, MassWildlife had not raised license fees since 1996.
+Over that 26 years, MassWildlife was able to maintain its high level of services and programs through responsible fiscal management without needing to raise license fees.
+But with inflation up nearly 67% since 1996, increased agency responsibilities, and steadily increasing state-mandated costs such as payroll taxes and health insurance, revenue had not been meeting expenses for several years.
+Additionally, sporting and hunting license sales had declined 20% and 50%, respectively, since 1996, and the number of statutory free licenses issued, including to those 70 years and older, is now over 27,000 per year.
+Periodic license increases are an unfortunate necessity to keep pace with inflation and general costs of operations.
+The increase in license fees will fund core operations and maintain the high-quality programs and services constituents have come to expect.

 How do license fees provide programs and services for hunters, anglers, and trappers?